evolveadvising/TFx-QLab-Integration/README.md

 # TFx QLab Integration

 A Python-based integration system for controlling **Yamaha TFx series sound consoles** from **QLab 5** using OSC commands.
+Works with TF3 and TF5 soundboards.
+Others are untested.

 ## Overview